 The key arguments placed by the petitioners are,

-- Penalizing same sex relations under Section 377 of the Indian penal code affects the rights of the LGBTQ community in various aspects of their life and also creates a inferior perception about them in the society.
+- Penalizing same-sex relations under Section 377 of the Indian penal code affects the rights of the LGBTQ community in various aspects of their life and also creates an inferior perception of them in society.

-- Having consensual relationship with same sex adult is not “against the order of nature” but a natural feeling that is innate.
+- Having a consensual relationship with same-sex adults is not “against the order of nature” but a natural feeling that is innate.

-- Section 377 of Indian Penal Code discriminates against a particular class of people and hence it is in violation with Article 14 if the Indian Constitution
+- Section 377 of the Indian Penal Code discriminates against a particular class of people, and hence it is in violation of Article 14 of the Indian Constitution

-- They highlighted the recognition of sexual orientation and gender identity in “NALSA” judgment.
+- They highlighted the recognition of sexual orientation and gender identity in the “NALSA” judgment.

-- They contended that Section 377 of Indian Penal Code is arbitrary and should be struck down by quoting “Shayara Bano vs. Union of India ” case.
+- They contended that Section 377 of the Indian Penal Code is arbitrary and should be struck down by quoting the “Shayara Bano vs Union of India ” case.

-- They made submissions to the fact that Article 15 gives protection against discrimination on the ground of sex which includes sexual orientation.
+- They made submissions to the fact that Article 15 provides protection against discrimination on the ground of sex which includes sexual orientation.

 - They argued that Section 377 violates the ability of the LGBTQ community to express themselves openly under Article 19(1)(a)of the Indian Constitution.